 See also: The 5 Best Satay in Singapore

-People used to have bak kut teh for breakfast, but it can be occurred in any dining table of any meals of the day, breakfast, lunch, dinner or supper.
+People used to have bak kut teh for breakfast, but it can occur at any dining table of any meals of the day, breakfast, lunch, dinner, or supper.

 And especially it would the “soup for the soul” on a rainy day.

-And, if it’s shiny day, Bak kut teh will definitely be the soup for renew energy after a tiring journey.
+And, if it’s a shiny day, Bak kut teh will definitely be the soup for recharging energy after a tiring journey.

 Herein the 5 best bak kut teh places highly recommended for you to enjoy Bak kut teh in Singapore.

 See also: Top Things to Eat In Singapore

 Dim Sum, a unique dish has recently become famous all over the world.
 It refers to a wide variety of light Chinese snacks usually enjoyed with tea.
 Dim Sum originated from the southern part of China as some side dishes that workers used to eat in their break time.